Troia Golf Course, Lisbon featured another excellent golf course designed by Robert Trent Jones Snr and was established in 1980.

 As one would expect from Trent Jones Snr’s design, there are raised tee boxes, elevated greens, and strong bunkering throughout.
-Playing alongside the beach, the views are lovely and the narrow fairways and small greens combine to make Troia Golf a great test of accuracy, both off the tee and in approach to the green.
+Playing alongside the beach, the views are lovely, and the narrow fairways and small greens combine to make Troia Golf a great test of accuracy, both off the tee and in approach to the green.

-The 1st hole will have your mind fully focused on your golf, as you look towards the water on the left and out of bounds area on the right side of the fairway.
+The 1st hole will have your mind entirely focused on your golf, as you look towards the water on the left and out of bounds area on the right side of the fairway.
 Accuracy off the tee is a must if you are to score low on this opening hole.
 The 3rd hole, a par-4, is one of Trent Jones Snr’s best, with natural sand waste areas defining the playing area nicely.
 To describe it here does it no justice at all and it’s one of those holes you must play to really appreciate its quality.

 The par-5 7th hole requires great accuracy off the tee to set you up for an approach shot to a very well-protected green.
-Most players are happy to walk away from the 7th with a par and if you manage to score any better, it’s a moment to remember.
-The 18th hole is the perfect way to finish a round of golf at Troia and you must plan your shots carefully, to reach the green of this par-5 hole in regulation.
-It’s a strong way to end the round and you will feel as though you have been tested, in terms of both mentality and shot placement.
+Most players are happy to walk away from the 7th with a par, and if you manage to score any better, it’s a moment to remember.
+The 18th hole is the perfect way to finish a round of golf at Troia, and you must plan your shots carefully, to reach the green of this par-5 hole in regulation.
+It’s a strong way to end the round, and you will feel as though you have been tested, in terms of both mentality and shot placement.